Mfarzana/docker-learning/day3_Dockerfile/README.md

 -  Push Java Web App In Docker Hub
 - Pushing and Pulling to and from Docker Hub

-## UploJava Web App In Docker Registry
+## Publish docker image (Spring demo project) to Docker Registry
 #### Step 1: Go to project directory and create a docker file
- For example my project was in desktop demo folder
+ For example, my project was in desktop demo folder
   ```
   C:\Users\Farzana>cd Desktop\demo
   ```